 - Manual: When using isotropic EMF antenna, you can manually set x, y, and z axis.
-You can set Manual as a diagnosis mode whether you can receive correct signal based on each axis: X, Y, or Z. - Auto: Each axis of antenna is automatically changed and measured. - When selected as Manual, tap Axis and select from: X, Y, or Z. е - f Tap UL/DL Config and select Simple (default). - Tap UL (%) and input the value using the on-screen keyboard. g - h Tap DL (%) and input the value using the on-screen keyboard. - i Tap Move to RtSA to view the real-time spectrum measurement mode.
+You can set Manual as a diagnosis mode whether you can receive correct signal based on each axis: X, Y, or Z. - Auto: Each axis of antenna is automatically changed and measured. - e When selected as Manual, tap Axis and select from: X, Y, or Z. - f Tap UL/DL Config and select Simple (default). - g Tap UL (%) and input the value using the on-screen keyboard. - h Tap DL (%) and input the value using the on-screen keyboard. - i Tap Move to RtSA to view the real-time spectrum measurement mode.

-12 Tap Antenna & Cable Loss.

-- a Optional.
+- 12 Go back to Setup and Antenna & Cable Loss. - a Optional.
 Tap to switch Antenna Gain to On or Off. - b When the Antenna Gain is on, tap Antenna Gain Value and input the required value using the on-screen keyboard.